maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 # Statistics in STACK

-STACK was not designed with Statistics in mind.
-To assess statistics, we can use the algebraic tools, and standard support for [proofs/derivation](Proof\index.md).
+STACK was originall designed with algebra and calculus in mind, rather than statistics.
+To assess statistics, we can use the algebraic tools, and standard support for [proofs/derivation](Proof/index.md).
 However this is not the main concern in statistics education.
-This is intended as a guide to writing Statistics questions in STACK.
+This is intended as a guide to writing statistics questions in STACK.

 ## Assessment approaches

 ### Code

 Most statistics courses use programming in R or python.
 It may be tempting to assess code snippets by asking students to input a string, but this is very hard to assess due to different interpretations of what is required, and different variable names.

 If you wish to assess code using a Moodle quiz, this can be done using the [Coderunner question type](https://docs.moodle.org/405/en/CodeRunner_question_type).
 This question type allows students to write code which is assessed on its effectiveness on specified examples.

 ### Numerics

 However, we can assess the _results_ of statistical annalysis (such as in \(R\)).

 Most teachers using STACK make use of randomisation, but this relies on Maxima's ability to calculate the correct answer.
 This section is intended to aid the translation of questions relying on commands in the statistical computing software \(R\) into STACK questions using Maxima.
 You do not need an in depth knowledge of statistics to use this.